‘I have nowhere to go’: With Russia at their door, Ukrainians flee Pokrovsk

 Many of those wandering the streets of Pokrovsk are in financial difficulty.
 Retirees ask each other where they can find a working ATM, so as to collect their pensions and buy food from the last few stores that remain open.
 Some even search trash cans for edible produce.
 Others try to sell vegetables and fruits from their gardens.

-“Even the pigeons of the city are shellshocked and disoriented,” says Lida, trying to sell homegrown tomatoes and grapes to finance her eventual departure.
+“Even the pigeons of the city are shell-shocked and disoriented,” says Lida, trying to sell homegrown tomatoes and grapes to finance her eventual departure.

 “I believe in our Ukrainian army,” says Ms. Batrak, who moved her daughter to the relative safety of western Ukraine.
 “But the Russian advance has been very fast.
 I am really scared they will take Pokrovsk.”